qboyd8303/bandit-otw/bandit_levels.md

 ### Date Completed: 2025-08-22

 ### Level Goal
-> Find the password for level 2
+> Find the password for level 2.

 ### Level Instructions / Hint
-> The password for the next level is stored in a file called - located in the home directory
+> The password for the next level is stored in a file called - located in the home directory.

 ### Initial Thoughts
 > I need to locate and read the "-" file.
 I tried some commands to find it and understand its type before successfully reading its contents.

-### Commands Tried
+### Commands Attempted
 ```bash
 cat -
 # output: